eflanili7881/NVIDIAWebDriversForMacOSMojaveAndCatalina/README.md

   - On Catalina, run **sudo mount -uw /** to mount root filesystem as read-write.
 - After you copied files, run **sudo kextcache -i /** to rebuild kext cache.
 - Reboot your system.

+After these instructions, you should get hardware acceleration in non-Metal mode on macOS Mojave and Catalina.
+But because of the system now runs on non-Metal (OpenGL) mode, bugs on OCLP issues [#108](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/108) may occur.